AMSC Student Stephanie Allen describes her experiences within

 How To Apply - University of Maryland's Graduate Application Process

 The University of Maryland's Graduate School accepts applications through http://gradapply.umd.edu/.
 Before completing the application, applicants are asked to check the Admissions Requirements site for specific instructions.
 As required by the Graduate School, all application materials are to be submitted electronically:

 - Graduate application

 - Transcripts reflecting all undergraduate and graduate work completed or in progress.
-Transcripts should be upload in the online application.
+Official or unofficial transcripts should be uploaded in the online application.
+We suggest sending official transcripts to the university after being admitted.

 - Personal statement --- about your goals and objectives in pursuing graduate study and about any life experiences that you feel have prepared you to pursue a graduate degree.
 This should be uploaded in the online application.

-- Graduate Record Examination (GRE) scores --- The GRE General is a requirement.
-The GRE Subject is strongly recommended but not required.
+- Graduate Record Examination (GRE) scores --- The GRE General is optional.
+The GRE Subject is recommended but optional as well.

 - At least three letters of recommendation submitted by professors or others who can assess the quality of your academic performance and scholastic potential.